Digital India Myths: Facebook

 • We can do anything by creating a fake ID and we won’t get caught.

 Not every person we meet online is a real person.
-Cyber space has pros as well as cons.
+Cyberspace has pros as well as cons.
 You want to connect to people on social media, connect to the ones you already know.
-Sometimes the so-called friendship in virtual world becomes so horrible that it leads to harassment, blackmailing, financial demands etc. from his/her “virtual” friend.
+Sometimes the so-called friendship in the virtual world becomes so horrible that it leads to harassment, blackmailing, financial demands etc. from his/her “virtual” friend.
 (Read more about fake accounts on Legal Implications of Fake Profiles and How to spot one?).

 Read our previous posts in the Digital India Myths series on Virus & Identity Theft here and here.